 Through the LDM Modeler's drag-and-drop interface, you can build datasets, populate them with fields, and create the connections that enable flexible reporting within your workspace.

 The GoodData REST APIs enable developers to programmatically interact with all aspects of their GoodData domain.
-User, project, and ETL provisioning can be managed through these structured APIs.
-Additionally, you can modify individual objects within your project, such as metrics, reports, dashboards, Data Permissions filters, and the logical data model.
+User, workspace, and data load provisioning can be managed through these structured APIs.
+Additionally, you can modify individual objects within your workspace, such as metrics, reports, dashboards, data permissions, and the LDM.

-To get started with GoodData REST APIs, see API Reference.
+To get started with the GoodData REST APIs, see API Reference.

-To make small changes to the technical definition of your deployed projects, developers can utilize the gray pages, a form-based interface.
-Select links displayed in the gray pages to navigate the internals of your project definition and use the available form fields to submit changes at the endpoints.
+To make small changes to the technical definition of your deployed workspaces, developers can utilize the gray pages, a form-based interface.
+Select links displayed in the gray pages to navigate the internals of your workspace definition and use the available form fields to submit changes at the endpoints.

-Do not use gray pages as a primary way to interact with your projects, as effective navigation requires an understanding of the technical layout of a project definition and management of the internal identifiers of your workspace.
-GoodData recommends using other interfaces where possible.
+Do not use gray pages as a primary way to interact with your workspaces, as effective navigation requires an understanding of the technical layout of a workspace definition and management of the internal identifiers of your workspace.
+We recommend using other interfaces where possible.

-To get started with the gray pages, see Access the Gray Pages for a Project.
+To get started with the gray pages, see Access the Gray Pages for a Workspace.